Moroz-js/cpgenerator/supabase/SCHEMA.md

 ```

 **RLS Policies:**
+- Users can view proposals in workspaces where they are members (uses EXISTS)
+- Users can create proposals in workspaces where they are members
+- Users can update proposals in workspaces where they are members
-- Users can view/create/update/delete proposals in their workspaces
+- Users can delete proposals in workspaces where they are members

+**Note:** All policies use `EXISTS` with explicit joins for optimal performance

 ---